hpides/BDL/tutorial_01_ubuntu_connection_to_pi_cluster.md

 ### Setup Workstation Network

-First insert the Ethernet USB adapter into your laptop and then figure out which ethernet device is connected to the internet and which ethernet device is connected to the Pi cluster. `ifconfig -a` helps you to figure out the device name.
+First insert the Ethernet USB adapter into your laptop and then figure out which Ethernet device is connected to the internet and which Ethernet device is connected to the Pi cluster. `ifconfig -a` helps you to figure out the device name.
 In the following example is `eth0` the device connected to the internet and `eth1` the device connected to the Pi cluster.

 ```
 ifconfig -a